 Once you send over a quote with your requests, we will send over one of our designers to go through a free consultation.

-Our designers are highly trained professionals, who will listen to your requirements and offer a solution that ultimately meets your needs.
+Our designers are highly trained professionals, who will listen to your requirements and offer a solution that exactly meets your needs.

 With the design process complete and the price agreed, your details will be passed onto your technical surveyor who will get in touch within an advised period of time to book your survey.